FK Mokra Gora

 FK Mokra Gora (ФК Мокра Гора; KF Mokra Gora) is a football club based in Zubin Potok, Kosovo.
-They compete in the Šumadija-Raška Zone League, the fourth tier of the national league system.
+They compete in the Morava Zone League, the fourth tier of the national league system.

 History

 The club participated in the last two seasons of the Serbia and Montenegro Cup (2004–05 and 2005–06).
 They were eliminated in the opening round on each occasion, convincingly losing to Obilić (5–1) and OFK Beograd (3–0), respectively.
 In the 2006–07 Serbian Cup, the club would go on to defeat Borac Čačak in the first round on penalties.
 They subsequently played Red Star Belgrade and narrowly lost 2–1 to the eventual winners of the competition.

 In the 2014–15 season, the club won the Morava Zone League and took promotion to the Serbian League West.
 They spent five seasons in the third tier of Serbian football, before being relegated to the Šumadija-Raška Zone League in 2020.
+Only Mokra Gora and OFK Mihajlovac were relegated in the season which was finished early due to the COVID pandemic; in the other leagues no clubs were.